Melanocortin 4 receptor: Interactions

-The MC4 receptor has been shown to interact with proopiomelanocortin (POMC).
+The MC4 receptor has been shown to be activated by peptide hormones encoded by proopiomelanocortin (POMC).
 POMC is a precursor peptide pro-hormone which is cleaved into several other peptide hormones.
 All of the endogenous ligands of MC4 are produced by cleaving this one precursor peptide.
 These endogenous agonists include α-MSH, β-MSH, γ-MSH, and ACTH.

 as a cofactor for ligand binding

 GPCRs can bind a wide variety of extracellular ligands including physiological cations.
 Biological and pharmacological studies have previously implicated both Zn(2+) and Ca(2+) in the function of multiple members of the melanocortin receptor family.
 There is Ca(2+) in the agonist-bound structure.
 The researches hypothesize that Ca(2+) stabilizes the ligand-binding pocket and functions as an endogenous cofactor for the binding of α-MSH to MC4 receptor.
 Ca(2+) is likely to bind when the receptor is exposed to extracellular Ca(2+) concentrations (~1.2 mM in the extracellular space of the central nervous system) but might not be bound intracellularly (Ca(2+) concentration: 100 nm), thus suggesting a potential regulatory role for Ca(2+) in α-MSH–binding dynamics.

 Signaling along the phospholipase C pathway can significantly raise the intracellular Ca(2+) concentration, and this may constitute positive feedback from signaling of MC4 receptor or other receptors that result in Ca(2+) flux.
 This discovery highlights the plasticity and multipronged regulation and control of this receptor and will aid in next-generation structure-based drug design of therapeutics for MC4R-related obesity.